-The Music Appreciation course (Introduction to Music) will explore the development of the elements of music that are necessary to enhance the level of understanding of music from all eras of history, beginning with ancient times and continuing to the present day.
+The Music Appreciation course is a one-semester course which will explore the development of the elements of music in order to enhance the level of understanding of music from all eras of history, beginning with ancient times and continuing to the present day.
 The style characteristics of the periods of music history will be studied with representative composers and compositions from each era of music history being presented.
-Listening skills and analysis of important musical works will be integral parts of our study.
-Upon successful completion of the course, students should be able to: 1) Identify and define the style characteristics of the musical style periods, 2) Name the significant composers and compositions of the studied periods, 3) Trace the development of music in relation to other social and artistic events, and 4) Develop an understanding and a working vocabulary regarding the elements of music.
+Listening skills, reading musical notation,and analysis of important musical works will be integral parts of our study.
+Upon successful completion of the course, students should be able to:

 This space will be updated regularly with a daily outline that will be available for you to follow.
 If you miss class, check here so you know what we did and you can catch up.
 Important reminders and announcements will be posted here as well.